carogaltier/medscheduler/docs/user-guide/customization_options.md

 ---

 ## Next steps

-- Continue to the {doc}`../visualization/index` section to learn how to plot the generated datasets.
+- Head to {doc}`../visualization/index` to learn how to explore the generated data visually.
-- Visit {doc}`../examples/index` for applied scenarios such as attendance analysis and overbooking simulations.
+- Visit {doc}`../examples/index` for end-to-end examples including parameter tuning and scenario analysis.